-COL 120 Career Planning
+COL 120 Career Planning (1 cr. hr.)

 A course designed to build confidence, insight and skills in career decision making, Career Planning incorporates a variety of self-assessment tools.
 The emphasis of the course is placed on exploring oneself in relation to compatible vocations.
 Time management, class selection, résumé preparation, interviewing and issues pertaining to success in college are also addressed.
-Enrollment is limited to firstyear students and sophomores.
+Enrollment is limited to first-year students and sophomores.
 Elective credit only.